henrlly/ReviewScraper/README.md

 # Review Scraper
-Website that scrapes Google for product reviews and runs sentiment analysis on result descriptions
+Website that scrapes Google for reviews of something and runs sentiment analysis on result descriptions

 LIVE at [reviewscrper.streamlit.app](https://reviewscrper.streamlit.app/)!